Mazda MX-5 review - Reliability and safety

 - 5Practicality, comfort and boot spaceIt’s no grand tourer, but the Mazda MX-5 is quite spacious considering its modest dimensions

-- 6Reliability and Safety - currently readingMazda’s reputation for reliability is sound, while a suite of assistance systems boost MX-5's safety
+- 6Reliability and Safety - currently readingMazda’s reputation for reliability is sound, while a suite of assistance systems boost the MX-5's safety

 - 7Used and nearly newA full used buyer’s guide on the Mazda MX-5 covering the MX-5 Mk4 (2015-date)